5 Lunches That Kids and Parents Can Agree On

 When you’re home with your kids, breaking for lunch can be a welcome pause in a busy day.
 But who has time to make two different midday meals?
 Yes, of course they want chicken tenders and mac and cheese again.
 And, I’m fully aware that they’ll have a meltdown if you try to give them some of your leafy green salad.
 But that doesn’t mean you have to prepare one lunch for the little ones and another for yourself.
 The easy solution?
 Dishes where everyone can customize their own.

-This strategy has been a total game-changer for me while working from home with my fourth-grader out of school.
+This strategy has been a total game-changer for me while working from home with my little one.
 As a bonus: I’m always surprised by her willingness to try new things when she’s in control of what ends up on her plate.

 Want to give it a try?
 Here are some of the dishes we make for lunch when we’re home together.